 MLO Device ID mechanism: Clarify the Device ID assignment and usage by MLD with the similar sentences as legacy device.

-MLO IRM: Clarify IRM assignment and usage as TA by MLD with the similar sentences as legacy device.
+MLO IRM: Clarify IRM assignment and usage by MLD with the similar sentences as legacy device.

 SP：

 For IRM feature extend to MLD, which direction do you prefer: